nesl/ice40_examples/README.md

 sudo make install
 ```

-If successful, you will be able to compile any of the example projects by navigating to the project folder and executing the command `make`.
+If successful, you will be able to compile any of the example projects in the current repository by navigating to the project folder and executing the command `make`.

 ### Installation on Windows
 The IceStorm toolchain is not supported on Windows operating systems.
 However, you can still use the tools via a Virtual Machine as described in the next section.